Skip to main content

 • “In the 3D era of gaming, that kicked off in the mid-1990s with dedicated 3D GPUs like the S3 Virge and ATI Rage, phoning in the graphics like this isn't going to win any awards or appeal to enthusiast PC gamers.”

 The music in the game is generally praised for its pleasantness and ability to enhance the surreal atmosphere, drawing comparisons to the works of Franz Kafka and David Lynch.
-While many reviewers appreciate the soundtrack's beauty and its contribution to the overall aesthetic, some criticize the ending music for being out of place and detracting from the game's deeper themes.
-Overall, the art and music are highlighted as standout features, though the gameplay and puzzle design receive mixed feedback.
+While many reviewers appreciate the soundtrack's beauty and its integration with the game's visuals, some criticize the ending's rock music for feeling out of place.
+Overall, the music contributes positively to the experience, though a few players noted the need for better volume control and more memorable tracks.

 • “Good puzzle game with pleasant visuals and music that well conveys the surreal atmosphere of Franz Kafka’s books and David Lynch’s films.”